SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2018-11-27-rant-on-why-most-sales-prospecting-and-marketing-suck.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/uMSV4OteqBE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Today I want to talk to you about why most marketing, sales, and prospecting sucks, and dialing it up to 11 can fix all these things.

+## Cool buzzwords Ryan, why don’t you shut up and get a haircut?

+Listen reader, there is no reason to be rude here.
+What I’m talking about today is a philosophical way of approaching your work, your leadership, and your future.

+Prospecting, marketing, and sales is not binary.
+If you are a VP of Sales and you are asking your team to do activities everyday, activities are far too often measured by being complete or incomplete.

+Most default CRM and sales enablement tools’ dashboards show the number activities that have been done.
+That’s because the majority of them are made by people who were trained and beaten to death to sell via activity goals.
+It’s not their fault.
+It’s not yours either.

+The problem is,  activities should never be the measuring stick of how well your team is prospecting.

+Yes you need to do activities! [(If need help with this, check this post)](https://leadiq.com/blog/how-to-get-more-personalized-prospecting-done).
+Yes your team needs to work hard.